Budgeting your trip…

 In general terms, Pre-trip expenses can range between $700 and $2,000+.
 You can cut some of these expenses by owning already some of the accessories and backpacks, and by selecting cheap airfares and accommodation.

 Trip Expenses – These are all the expenses you incur while traveling.
 These are usually budgeted when you plan your trip.

-- Food: If going to Europe and United States, a good daily budget is from $25 to $40 depending on what you eat.
-In some parts of Asia it can be from $15 to $25 daily.
+- Food: If going to Europe and the United States, a decent daily budget is from $25 to $40 depending on what you eat.
+In some parts of Asia, it can be from $15 to $25 daily.